Softly-broken $A_4$ or $S_4$ 3HDMs with stable states: and symmetric 3HDMs

 To obtain the $S_4$ invariant potential one just needs to set $\Lambda_4 = 0$, meaning that any results obtained for the $A_4$ invariant model carry over to $S_4$ by means of this substitution, further justifying our dual analysis.
 As such, the $A_4$ and $S_4$ models have 6 and 5 free parameters, respectively.

 These models have 4 different types of vev directions that can lead to a global minimum, \cite{Ivanov:2012fp, deMedeirosVarzielas:2017glw}

 with $\alpha$ fixed by the relations

-which for $S_4$ means that $(1, e^{i\alpha}, 0) \rightarrow (1, i, 0)$.
 The presence of these 4 classes manifests itself in 4 possibilities for the predictions of these models, with a set of inequalities on the $\Lambda_i$ selecting which one is the global minimum.
+These inequalities are also important to take into consideration when taking the limit of $\Lambda_4=0$ in \eqref{eqn:alpha}, since they enforce that $\Lambda_1 - \Lambda_2 > 0$ and thus select $\alpha=\pi/2$ as the global minimum for $S_4$.